nis65/ansible-debian-router/roles/nft/README.md

     * also an `output` (instead of `input`) variant
     * also a `udp` (instead of `tcp`) variant
     * giving a total of (currently) 12 sets

-**warning**: This is work in heavy progress, the `forward` stuff is not yet engineered.
+  * This can be copy/pasted by applications that need to set their own rules (as long you only want to specify a stateful destination port)
+* There are currently two custom chains that are called from the input/output chain just before logging and dropping packets.
+This is useful for applications to add their own rules if the filter is not just a destination port and an interface (group).
+This has been used e.g. by the `dnsmasq` role:
+  * `input_apprules`: Add a rule with `add rule inet filter input_apprules ...`
+  * `output_apprules`: Add a rule with `add rule inet filter output_apprules ...`

 ## Variable

 (naming to be changed)

 `nft_local_traffic` is a list of dicts.
 Every dict has a name and a list of ports.
 The name is used to construct the name of the set where the ports go to.
-So

 ```
 nft_local_traffic: